dineshraj/blog/_posts/2019-06-17-make-the-most-of-svalbard-in-4-days.md

 After a while, the handlers will pick out a few dogs to take on the ride.
 There are six huskies per sled and there may be about 5 sleds in total.

-You kow will get the fun and surprisingly hard task of harnessing the dogs.
+You now will get the fun and surprisingly hard task of harnessing the dogs.
 They are incredibly energetic and won't sit still, especially now they've seen the vast plains of snow!
 They are also quite strong too, however if you need help the handlers will be around.

 After they are successfully tied to the sleds and learned how to control the sleds, you'll be off!
 Gliding through the snow and glaciers.
 You'll be on the sleds in pairs and will take turns after a break halfway through.